 3. Change Meeting Formats and Spice Things Up

-Most businesses use one meeting style and format across the board, which can be tiring.
+Most businesses use one discussion style and format across the board, which can be tiring.
 At some point, staff members no longer look forward to such meetings.

 You can also touch things up by inviting a guest speaker or getting staff members to engage in certain activities to increase engagement.
 Games like memory wall and code of conduct are great engaging activities.

-This way, you’ll be avoiding repetitive meeting patterns and increasing staff interest.
+This way, you’ll be avoiding repetitive patterns and increasing staff interest.

 4. Reduce Meeting Durations